Hierarchical Fault Detection and Diagnosis for Transformer Architectures: DEFault-bench: Benchmark Construction

-Before any statistical comparison, we apply a structural verification check.
+Finally, we apply a structural verification check to each injected fault.
 For static faults, we verify that the parameter difference is restricted to $\mathrm{params}(u,\ell)$ and that its magnitude matches $\sigma$ within a relative tolerance of $10^{-6}$ to account for floating-point rounding.
-For dynamic faults, we verify that hooks or wrappers attach only at the intended module call sites and that the original forward function is restored after the context manager exits.
-We also verify execution completeness by confirming that each configuration produces the required instrumentation logs.
-Configurations that fail any check are excluded as structurally invalid.
+For dynamic faults, we verify that hooks or wrappers attach only to the intended module call sites and that the original forward function is restored after the context manager exits.
+We also verify execution completeness by requiring each configuration to produce training logs, and we exclude configurations that crash or raise runtime errors.